ajayrandhawa/Hidden-Screen-Capture/README.md

-### Hidden Screen Catpure C++ (Stealth Mode)
+### Exploit Development : Hidden Screen Catpure C++ (Stealth Mode)

+It is primary designed to be hidden and monitoring the computer activity.
 Take a screenshot of desktop in hidden mode using Visual C++ and save automatically to 'jpeg' file in every 30 second.
 60+ Most Popular antivirus not detect this application while it is running on background.

 ### Why Programming Is Important for Hackers to Know.